districtr/districtr/docs/02editormap/map.md

 - "Units" is used in many ways.
 Perhaps the units layer could be renamed for clarity, e.g., `return(units_layer...` instead of `return (units...`
--`borderId` could be renamed given that it corresponds to `place.id`.
+- `borderId` could be renamed given that it corresponds to `place.id`.

 # #